It is against the law for this recipient of Federal financial assistance to discriminate on the following basis:

 What to do if you believe you have experienced discrimination:

-If you think that you have been subjected to discrimination under a WIOA Title I–financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either:
+If you think you have been subjected to discrimination under a WIOA Title I–financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation.

-The recipient’s Equal Opportunity Officer (or the person whom the recipient has designated for this purpose); or
+- The recipient’s Equal Opportunity Officer (or the person whom the recipient has designated for this purpose)

 Arkansas Division of Workforce Services